Development tools overview

 - DbVisualizer - Free & Commercial universal db tool for linux, windows and OSX.
 Works with any database that has jdbc drivers available.

-- phpMyAdmin - Industry-standard PHP tool for querying, modifying and administering a MySQL database, included in most shared hosting packages (if not, find a different host!
+- phpMyAdmin - One of the most popular PHP tool for querying, modifying and administering a MySQL database, included in most shared hosting packages (if not, find a different host!
 Or just install it yourself, not hard).
 For local database installations you could try phpminiadmin which is an order of magnitude faster than phpMyAdmin, but has fewer features.

 - Adminer - Adminer (formerly phpMinAdmin) is Free & Open Source, full-featured database management tool written in PHP.
 Conversely to phpMyAdmin, it consist of a single file ready to deploy to the target server.
 Adminer is available for MySQL, PostgreSQL, SQLite, MS SQL and Oracle.
 See also Adminer vs. phpMyAdmin comparison.